On the existence of supporting broken book decompositions for contact forms in dimension 3: Introduction

-\begin{thm} If $M$ is a closed oriented $3$-manifold that is not a graph manifold, then every nondegenerate Reeb vector field on $M$ has positive topological entropy. \end{thm}
+\begin{thm} If $M$ is a closed oriented $3$-manifold that is not a graph manifold, then there is an open $C^1$-neighborhood of the set of nondegenerate Reeb vector fields on~$M$ such that every Reeb vector field in this neighborhood has positive topological entropy. \end{thm}

 Theorems~\ref{thm: infinite} and~\ref{thm: entropy} are obtained by analysing the broken binding components of the broken book decomposition.
-Indeed, a broken component of the binding is a hyperbolic periodic orbit and we can prove that there are heteroclinic cycles between these periodic orbits.
-If there are no such broken components, then we have a rational open book decomposition and the results come from an analysis of its monodromy.
+Indeed, in the nondegenerate context, a broken component of the binding has to be a hyperbolic periodic orbit.
+As such it has stable and unstable manifolds~\cite{Sm}.
+We can prove that there are heteroclinic cycles between these periodic orbits.
+Here a {\it heteroclinic cycle} is a finite sequence of orbits of the flow $\gamma_0,\dots,\gamma_n=\gamma_0$ such that every $\gamma_i$ is forward and backward asymptotic to a hyperbolic periodic orbit and the forward limit orbit of $\gamma_i$ is equal to the backward limit of $\gamma_{i+1}$, for $i=0,\dots n{-}1$.
+A {\it homoclinic orbit} is a heteroclinic cycle with $n=0$: an orbit that is forward and backward asymptotic to a hyperbolic periodic orbit.
+If there are no broken components, then we have a rational open book decomposition and Theorems~\ref{thm: infinite} and~\ref{thm: entropy} are deduced from an analysis of its monodromy.
 In particular, we obtain

-\begin{thm} Every strongly nondegenerate Reeb vector field without homoclinic orbit is carried by a rational open book decomposition (where we drop the compatibility of orientations condition along the binding), or equivalently has a Birkhoff section. \end{thm}
+\begin{thm} If $M$ is a closed oriented $3$-manifold, there is an open $C^1$-neighborhood of the set of strongly nondegenerate Reeb vector fields on~$M$ without homoclinic orbits such that every Reeb vector field in this neighborhood is carried by a rational open book decomposition, or, equivalently has a Birkhoff section. \end{thm}

-A {\it homoclinic} orbit is an orbit that is contained in a stable and an unstable manifold of the same hyperbolic periodic orbit.
-Equivalently, it is an orbit that is forward and backward asymptotic to the same hyperbolic periodic orbit.
 A vector field is {\it strongly nondegenerate} if it is nondegenerate and the intersections of the stable and unstable manifolds of the hyperbolic orbits are transverse.
-A strongly nondegenerate vector field with a homoclinic orbit has positive topological entropy, thus Theorem \ref{thm: homoclinic} implies that a strongly nondegenerate Reeb vector field whose topological entropy is zero is carried by a rational open book decomposition.
+By a result of Katok, a strongly nondegenerate vector field with a homoclinic orbit has positive topological entropy~\cite{Katok}, thus Theorem \ref{thm: homoclinic} implies that a strongly nondegenerate Reeb vector field whose topological entropy is zero is carried by a rational open book decomposition.